It’s time to forget about forgetting.

 ‘Because it is not dependent on physical health or socioeconomic factors, anyone can engage in self-reflection and potentially increase how much they self-reflect.’

 They propose that setting aside some time each day to reflect kindly and without judgement on work, relationships, and social encounters could reduce the risk of dementia.

 ‘If self-reflection does seem to have a positive effect on brain function, there’s a chance one day we could reduce the risk of dementia with psychological treatments that help people build healthy thought patterns,’ said Dr Richard Oakley, associate director of research at Alzheimer’s Society.

-In 2020, Britain’s leading cause of death is COVID-19 followed by Dementia and Alzheimer’s disease.
-The number of people living with dementia in the United Kingdom is expected to reach 1.6 million by 2040.
+In 2020, the world’s leading cause of death is COVID-19 followed by Dementia and Alzheimer’s disease.
+The number of people living with dementia is expected to reach 1.6 million by 2040.